You are here:

 The Helsinki Commission (HELCOM) is an intergovernmental organisation dedicated to protect the marine environment of the Baltic Sea.

 The Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMUV) provides information on marine spatial planning, which aims to minimise conflicts of use and to ensure the protection of marine nature.
-Available in German only.

 The chapter ‘Life Guarantee Ocean’ of the World Ocean Review describes the legal order of the oceans and shows why the UN Convention on the Law of the Sea is insufficiently implemented in practice.